-Even though I went to French Pastry School, I tend to think of myself as a rustic baker.
-Don’t get me wrong, I do enjoy the finest French pastries like Macarons, Kouquin Amin and Paris-Brest desserts and I do consider the Macaron my favorite cookie on the planet.
-That being said, I love to make my cakes, cookies and pies on the rustic side.
+Even though I went to French pastry school, I tend to think of myself as a rustic baker.
+Don’t get me wrong, I do enjoy the finest French pastries like Macarons, Kouquin Amin and Paris-Brest desserts, and I do consider the Macaron my favorite cookie on the planet.
+That being said, I love to make my cakes, cookies and pies on the casual side of the equation.

 2 1/2 cups all purpose flour

 2 tablespoons granulated sugar

 1/2 teaspoon salt

 5 cups fresh or frozen defrosted mixed berries – blueberries, blackberries, raspberries or strawberries

 1 cup granulated sugar